 Location: Slipway Antigua

 We continued the day with a marine biology class discussing the various types of coral reefs found around the world.
 Steve graciously cut the lesson in half as we were all very hot and tired.
 After a great lunch consisting of deli sandwiches, we got ready for boat appreciation.
-This was not a normal BA though, this was our chance to get the boat ready for the tropical depression headed our way.
-With the self proclaimed master of lashing sails (Calum) we strapped all the sails to their respective booms and removed their haliards so they wouldn’t come up during the night.
+This was not a normal BA, though.
+This was our chance to get the boat ready for the tropical depression headed our way.
+With the self-proclaimed master of lashing sails (Calum), we strapped all the sails to their respective booms and removed their halliards so they wouldn’t come up during the night.
 Meanwhile, below deck, watch team 1 cleaned every nook and cranny of the saloon and galley.
-Ethan got to use his “Iron Sheep” which ( as always) leaves the brightest smile on his face, and whatever he has cleaned.
+Ethan got to use his “Iron-Sheep,” which ( as always) leaves the brightest smile on his face and whatever he has cleaned.
 Once everything was clean, they stripped the beds of their old linens and came up on top to help us clean the boat.
 We cleaned everything up on deck, from below the scuba tanks to the poop deck.
 I even got into the dinghy to clean the whole hull.

 until next time,